cegeka/batchers/README.md

 * alternative (does not pre-populate database with employees) : cd taxcalculator-presentation && mvn tomcat7:run
 * start both servers and connect to [http://localhost:9090/taxcalculator/](http://localhost:9090/taxcalculator/)

-# Spring Batch Configuration
-We started from the idea that we will have a list of employees for which we:
-* calculate taxes
-* call a webservice to send the tax
-* generate a PDF

-At the end of the job we create a new PDF with results from the job (like sum of taxes).

-Our main configuration class for the job is __EmployeeJobConfig__.
-There should be just one transaction manager, shared between JPA and Spring, therefore our Job config extends __DefaultBatchConfigurer__.
-This provides a default job repository and job launcher.

-The __ProcessorConfig__ class defines defines the processors of the item (employee).

 # Deployment configuration

 There are two system properties that need to be set: